KristinaSig/MLinPractice/Documentation.md

 #### Media
 The number of characters allowed in a single tweet is limited to 280 unicode characters ([source](https://developer.twitter.com/en/docs/counting-characters)).
 It is meant to encourage users to be concise and come straight to the point in their messages, however, it can also pose a challenge.
 According to the common saying “a picture speaks a thousand words”, we think that people often resonate more with visual or multisensory messages rather than simple text.
 For that reason we also decided to map the presence of media, including photos, videos and urls against purely textual content.
 The feature is represented as a Boolean, stating either that there has or has not been media content identified in the tweet.

-The relative distribution of viral and non-viral tweets is similar around 85% among both types of tweets (Graph 4), with and without media.
-Nevertheless, the inclusion of media does seem to show a slight increase in the probability of the tweet to be flagged as viral.
+The relative distribution of viral and non-viral tweets appears to be similar among both types of tweets (Graph 4), with and without media.
+Nevertheless, the inclusion of media does seem to show a slight increase in the probability of the tweet to be flagged as viral, since large majority of viral tweets do not seem to be simply plain text.

 *Graph 4: Distribution of viral and non-viral tweets among those with and without media.*